12 Feb 2024

 Each governor is linked to a designated area of activity within the school (for example, SEN-D or Health and Safety) and they are responsible for reporting back on this area to the whole governing body at meetings held at least twice a term.
 A summary of the minutes of these meetings is available for all to see on the Minutes section of this website.

 Meetings are usually held at 6.30pm on weekdays and last around two and a half hours.
 In addition, there is an AGM once a year and a Development evening.
-Meeting dates for the 2018/19 academic year are as follows:
+Meeting dates and attendance records are as follows:

-Meeting minutes are available upon application from the Clerk of Governors - email@example.com
+Meeting minutes are available upon application from the Clerk to the Governors, Beth Holmes - firstname.lastname@example.org

 Training and commitment